hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 #### Label matching

-Here, we use the same rule as the legacy variadic parameters that exist today.
+Here, we use the same rule as the "legacy" variadic parameters that exist today.
 If a function declaration parameter has a pack expansion type, the parameter must either be the last parameter, or followed by a parameter with a label.
+A diagnostic is produced if the function declaration violates this rule.

-Type matching uses the labels to delimit pack types.
+Given a function declaration that is well-formed under this rule, type matching then uses the labels to delimit type packs.
 For example, the following is valid:

   ```swift
   func concat<T..., U...>(t: T..., u: U...) -> (T..., U...)